statsnail/labelwriter/README.md

 * Make fully modular and simple labelwriter interface that anybody can use
 * Make visual label developer, so that we can make labels using a visual interface, or code them and see the results in realtime
 * Add some error-handling...

+# Emulator
+If you do not have a labelwriter, use the emulator while you test.